Concessionary fares (bus passes) in Northern Ireland

 - who are partially sighted

 To be eligible for any of the above concessions, you must apply for and receive a concessionary travel card, called a SmartPass.
-You can get full details below of eligibility, how to apply, and terms and conditions.

 - 60+/Senior SmartPass